Setting Boundaries and Priorities During Surrogacy

 It’s also important to consider your own personal values, and communicate these openly with the intended parents.
 Being a surrogate is a uniquely rewarding experience, and by setting clear goals for yourself, you can make the journey even more fulfilling.

-b.
 Talk With the Intended Parents

 When it comes to discussing surrogacy priorities with intended parents, there are a few key things to keep in mind.
 First and foremost, it's important to establish a strong sense of trust and open communication from the very beginning.
 This includes being transparent about your expectations, needs, and boundaries, as well as listening carefully to the intended parents' wishes and concerns.